 Approach Day #1.
 I stopped today at Rainbow Lake campsite.
 It is not what you think.
 It has four fairly level dirt areas where a tent might be erected.
 I was the first one here and I got my pick.
 There is a piped spring near the shore.
 I chose this stopping point because it sets up a short hike to Abol Bridge tomorrow.

 Approach Day #2.
 The hike to the Abol Bridge Campsite will be an eleven mile hike.
 It appears to be a private campground with tenting or a cabin.
 Both options offer showers (towels?), laundry and a breakfast buffet.
 It is the last spot to camp before entering Baxter State Park where camping there is by permit/reservation only.
 Rumor has it that there are only twelve spots (free?) for hikers at Abol.

 Approach Day #3.
 The hike to a camp spot at The Birches is ten miles from Abol Bridge.
 I will hike there in the morning and meet Scamper at the lean-to that she reserved.
 She can park her Edge behind the structure but has to move it to general parking before we hike in the morning.
 I understand that there are two camping areas: one for thru hikers who have registered and one for all others.
 Scamper got one in the latter category.

 The last two approach days give me something of a rest given that the days lately have been long in mileage and hours.

 Back to hiking.
 I met Joanie at Wadleigh Stream lean-to.
-Her picture is nearby along with some creatures not often seen on the AT – goats who The goats carried their own oats.
+Her picture is nearby along with some creatures not often seen on the AT – goats who carried their own feed oats.
 Joanie is a friend of PAM’s who will be along in a few days.
 Joanie will place a meal bucket at a designated spot so PAM did not have to carry them all from Monson.